 A slow heart rate or, alternatively, a racing heart

 Coma may occur and sudden death is a possibility.

 However, these are general signs, which can have other explanations such as:

-For more details, click on the links above, where you can also seek the advice of our in-house vet.
+For more details, click on the links above.
 However, for urgent inquiries with a sick animal, please contact a local veterinarian immediately.

 How Do I Treat My Dog's High?

 If you are sure the dog has eaten drugs and this happened recently, then making the dog sick may help.
 This needs to be done within 2 hours of the dog eating the substance, and only if the dog is fully conscious.
 If the dog is dull or in a stupor, the risk of them inhaling vomitus is too great to take.

 The best person to induce vomiting is the vet.
 They have access to medications that will safely induce sickness.
 Also, some of the stash may already have been absorbed into the bloodstream, and so treatment is still needed to manage the overdose.
 This could include intravenous fluids and drugs to control seizures.

 How is Being High Similar in Dogs and Humans?

 Dogs are just as sensitive to psychoactive substances as people.
 They can experience the same euphoria or depression as a person on a trip.
 Drugs also affect their heart, brain, and kidneys in a similar way to people, but are even more susceptible to overdose complications.